![]() |

 Imagine if, at the end of a course of study, instead of facing the dreaded research report or lengthy exam, the test of your skill was whether or not your fellow classmates could play your game?
 This is actually a course in research, note-taking and writing, but the motivation that fuels the students has to do with the joys of game playing.
 Each student selects a subject he or she wants to learn more about.
 Then they are encouraged to do hours of research outside of class (books, periodicals, libraries, internet, interviews, and other locations), as well as research in class, with the aim of making games from what they learn.
 All materials are provided including blank board game, dice, blank cards, pawns, markers and decorating materials.
 In the end, each child becomes an expert in their chosen subject and teaches it to the rest of the class.
 Final class is Game Day, and endless fun! |

-90-minute or 2-hour classes for three months or longer (recommended for grades 3-12)
+90-minute or two-hour classes for three months or longer

 This class combines the literature comprehension development of an exciting book club along with my favorite poetry lessons.
 Authors and titles are selected based on the interests and abilities of the group.
 Books are read at home and discussed in class.
 Poetry games are used to learn English, develop warm-up techniques, and find the creative voice.
 Characters in the books we read inspire our writing.
 Copies of the finished poems are mailed to the authors, who usually honor us with a reply.